2021 Covid Operating Plan

 Because students must unmask to eat, each school will put into place protocols to maximizing social distancing as much as possible during lunch times:

-- Lunches should be eaten outside as much as possible.
+- Lunches should be eaten outside as much as feasible.

 - Students should not directly face other students while eating.

-- Three to six feet of spacing should be utilized – six feet is the ideal if possible.
+- Three to six feet of spacing should be utilized – six feet is the ideal.

 Extracurricular Activities and Field Trips (does not include athletics)

 Extracurricular activities and local field trips are encouraged and permissible as long as masks are worn in indoor spaces.
-Only vaccinated students and personnel should attend out of state or overnight school sponsored events.
+Only vaccinated and boosted students and personnel should attend out of state or overnight school sponsored events.
 This protocol can be reviewed if the infection rates in the area to be visited are low.
+All trips must be approved by a COVID Coordinator.

 Volunteers, Visitors and Parents

-Volunteers and potential visitors (e.g. guest speakers) to our schools must provide proof of vaccination before entry and must comply with all local Covid protocols including masking.
+Volunteers and potential visitors (e.g. guest speakers) to our schools must provide proof of vaccination (and booster shots if appropriate) before entry and must comply with all local Covid protocols including masking.
 Parents attending indoor meetings must follow all masking requirements.
 Parents may request to meet remotely if desired.
+If cases are high, the district may curtail in person meetings.

 Sick at School